Academics Overview IMS

 It is based on the relevant standards from the International Baccalaureate Organization, the State of California, and German-speaking countries.

-Our International Middle School provides a place for a vibrant and diverse community of learners with multiple cultural backgrounds.
+Our International Middle School provides an engaging learning environment for a diverse community of learners with multiple cultural and linguistic backgrounds.

-We strive to foster the development of the whole person, including the understanding of concepts, the mastery of skills, and the development of positive attitudes.
+We strive to foster the development of the whole person, including the understanding of concepts, the mastery of skills, and the development of positive attitudes related to the IB Learner Profile.

 Through inquiry-based learning, we expose students to worldwide perspectives while ensuring their full academic development within a solid core curriculum.

-It is our belief that by learning how to learn in an international context, students discover an intercultural understanding, a vital requirements for world citizens living in a fast-changing and global culture.
+It is our belief that by learning how to learn in an international context, students discover an intercultural understanding, which is a vital requirement for world citizens living in a fast-changing and global community.

-GAIS’ small class sizes and nurturing environment ensure that the teachers and staff can give students individual attention.
+The small class sizes at GAIS ensure that the teachers and staff can give students individualized attention within a nurturing environment.

-Differentiated teaching is practiced in the Middle School, and individual learning plans can be developed where necessary with parents and students to accelerate learning.
+Differentiated teaching is practiced in the Middle School and individual learning plans can be developed when necessary in order to assure that all students are receiving appropriate learning tasks.

-Both the individual attention and the IB allow for students to progress more quickly.
+Both the individual attention we are able to provide and the implementation of the IB MYP allow for students to demonstrate achievement in multiple ways.

-The teaching methodologies that are used in the Middle School are designed to:
+The many teaching methodologies used in the Middle School are designed to:

-- Involve students actively in their own learning
+- Actively involve students in their own learning.

-- Use a range and balance of best strategies and teaching practices from around the world
+- Use a range and balance of best-researched strategies and practices from around the world.

-The curriculum is specifically designed by the school to support the GAIS mission statement, and provide a seamless transition from the elementary school and strong preparation for high school.
+The curriculum is specifically designed by the school to support the GAIS mission statement, foster successful transition from the Primary Years Program (PYP) Elementary School Program, and provide a strong base for transition to high school.

 It is based on an international curriculum that includes the relevant standards from the International Baccalaureate Organization, the State of California, and German-speaking countries.